Peter Grinspoon

-Peter Grinspoon (born 1966), an American born physician, is an internist and medical cannabis specialist at Massachusetts General Hospital and an instructor at Harvard Medical School.
+Peter Grinspoon (born 1966) is an American physician.
+He is an internist and medical cannabis specialist at Massachusetts General Hospital and an instructor at Harvard Medical School.
 He is an expert on the topic of medical and recreational cannabis, and also has a strong interest in the areas of physician health, addiction and recovery, and in psychedelic treatments.
 He is a certified physician coach for the MGH Center for Physician Well Being as well as a Health and Wellness Coach.
-His 2016 book Free Refills: A Doctor Confronts His Addiction, published by Hachette Books Group was the first memoir by a physician to confess to and describe recovery from an opiate addiction.
-This book was optioned by MarVista Entertainment though the option has reverted back to Grinspoon.
-His next book will come out on 4/20/23 and is named, "Seeing Through the Smoke: A Cannabis Expert Untangles the Truth About Marijuana (Prometheus), and features a foreward written by Dr. Andrew Weil (link).
-He has appeared on national television programs including 'The Daily Show', 'Good Morning America', CBS Mornings', Fox and Friends, Fox Nation, NBC Nightly News, 'MSNBC' and C-SPAN2 to discuss drug policy, cannabis legalization as well as his addiction and recovery.
+His 2016 book Free Refills: A Doctor Confronts His Addiction describes recovery from an opiate addiction from his perspective as a physician.

+His subsequent book, Seeing Through the Smoke: A Cannabis Expert Untangles the Truth About Marijuana, features a foreword written by Dr. Andrew Weil.
+He has appeared on national television programs including The Daily Show, Good Morning America, CBS Mornings, Fox and Friends, Fox Nation, NBC Nightly News, MSNBC and C-SPAN2 to discuss drug policy, cannabis legalization as well as his addiction and recovery.
 He served as an Associate Director for Massachusetts Physician Health Service, part of the Massachusetts Medical Society from 2013 to 2015, helping and advocating for other physicians who struggle with addiction.